 - What you can do is to take all the cushion covers and all other removable parts from the chair, sofa, couch etc. and put them in separate plastic bags.
 Go to your dryer and place all items inside.
 Run them on high heat for at least 30 minutes and meanwhile, throw the plastic bags in a bin outside.
 Vacuum the furniture throughout, paying special attention to hidden areas and dispose of the vacuum bag when done.

-According to property experts Workever, it is crucial to remember that all of this would not be helpful if you have an actual infestation and the only course of action would be to call a professional.
+It is crucial to remember that all of this would not be helpful if you have an actual infestation and the only course of action would be to call a professional.

 How to Avoid Bed Bugs in Second-hand Furniture?

 If you wish not to be one of those “lucky” people with a bed bug infestation, then you need to know how to avoid it.

 It’s normal for you to be curious as this is not a new piece of furniture and it could have come from anywhere.

 - Ask where and how it was stored.